 Yes, it is possible to take only NURS 451-3 Health Assessment and RN First Call.
 Currently, this course is offered in the September and January semester.

 Yes, it is possible to take only NURS 458-6 Remote Nursing Certified Practice.
-Currently, this course is offered only in the January semester.
+This course may be offered only in the January semester.

 How do I become certified with BCCNP after taking NURS 451-3 Health Assessment and RN First Call or NURS 458-6 Remote Nursing Certified Practice?

-Upon successfully completing either course, the candidate completes a form 62 "Certified Practice Registration," which can be found on the BCCNP web site.
+Upon successful completion of either course, the candidate completes a form 62 "Certified Practice Registration," which can be found on the BCCNP web site.
 For additional information on becoming certified, please visit the BCCNP Certified Practice web site.

 Nurses seeking the challenge exam must contact the BC College of Nursing Professionals for determination of eligibility.
 Nurses deemed eligible by BCCNP are permitted to register for the challenge exam.

 Students must have a home computer and access to preferably high-speed Internet.
 Their computer should have the latest Java installed, a word processing program, preferably Microsoft Word and a PDF reader.
 Feel free to contact us for more information in this regard.